 |Mood-Bridwell was host to the first Brooks Prize Debate at Southwestern since 1927.
 The original Brooks Prize Debates were organized as annual competition between two of Southwestern's four literary societies.
 The tradition was revived by graduates (then students) Matthew Maschino '10 and Sarah Gould '10.|

 Today, Mood-Bridwell Hall is home to faculty offices and smart classrooms.
-Its most unique feature is the natural light atrium at the building's center, with veranda-type hallways overlooking it.
+Its most unique feature is the natural light atrium at the building's center, with veranda-type hallways encircling it.
 The atrium is frequently used for lectures and social events.